528-dev/Cornell-CS3110-OCaml/OCaml.md

 - Singly-linked:
   - Good for sequential access of short-to-medium length lists
   - Data structures are tools: none is perfect
-  - we’ll study the implementation later
+  - we'll study the implementation later

 ## 3.2 List Syntax and Semantics